Jleinwand/RinkebyTest/README.md

 Ensure software versions are updated in Package.JSON;
 Download ganache-cli and solc;
 Install and run NPM;
-Deploy the node in the React folder;
+Deploy the node in the React folder.